pmoelgaard/phone_number_validation/README.md

 ## Configuration

-Before using the languagelayer API client you have to setup your account and obtain your API Access Key.
+Before using the numverify API client you have to setup your account and obtain your API Access Key.
 You can get it by signing up at [https://numverify.com/product](https://numverify.com/product).

 ---